McConnell warns GOP off Electoral College brawl in Congress

-In public remarks and private warnings on Tuesday, McConnell worked to push ahead to the Biden eraand unite a fractured Republican Party ahead of the runoff electionsthat will determine Senate control.
+In public remarks and private warnings, McConnell worked to push ahead to the Biden eraand unite a fractured Republican Party ahead of the runoff electionsthat will determine Senate control.

 First, the Republican leader heaped praise on Trump’s “endless” accomplishments as he congratulated President-elect Joe Biden during a morning Senate speech.
 Then he pivoted, privately warning Republican senators away from disputing the Electoral College tally when Congress convenes in a joint session Jan.
 6 to confirm the results.

-Overnight, Trump mentioned McConnell in a tweet, saying it was “too soon” to give up.
-“Republican Party must finally learn to fight,” Trump wrote.
-He is making baseless claims of election fraud in a bid to subvert the election and remain in office.

-Republicans worry that a prolonged fight over the electoral ballots could aggravate GOP divisions and hurt turnout in the Jan.
-5 runoff election in Georgia, where two incumbent Republican senators, David Perdue and Kelly Loeffler, face Democratic challengers Jon Ossoff and Raphael Warnock in a state that flipped in November for Biden.
+Republicans are worried about bad effects on the Jan.
+5 Georgia runoff election, where two incumbent Republican senators, David Perdue and Kelly Loeffler, face Democratic challengers Jon Ossoff and Raphael Warnock in a state that flipped in November for Biden.

 McConnell has been a strong supporter of most Trump efforts.
-But on Tuesday he parted with the president, seeking to normalize relations with the coming Biden presidency while avoiding the spectacle of pitched floor fight that would divide the party as Trump reluctantly leaves office.
+But the turn of events six weeks after Election Day showed the Kentucky senator, backed by his leadership team, seeking to normalize relations with the coming Biden presidency while avoiding the spectacle of pitched floor fight that would divide the party as Trump reluctantly leaves office.

 “I want to congratulate President-elect Joe Biden,” McConnell said as he opened the Senate.